 When the editing process has been completed and the manuscript is ready to be turned into a digital or physical book, I format the Word file as required, then import it into Vellum.

 Scrivener and Microsoft Word are both important tools in my writing work.
 While they are totally separate and don’t share all the same capabilities, they sit side by side in my writer’s toolbox.

 With my shorter work such as this article, I do the writing and editing in Scrivener, leaving Word out of the process.

 There isn’t a direct yes or no answer to that question.
-If you are a journalistic, academic, or other non-fiction writer whose work requires managing a lot of research, I’d say absolutely yes.
+If you are a journalistic, academic, or other non-fiction writer whose work requires managing a lot of research, I’d say probably so.

-If you are an author of books or a blogger, I’d say yes, Scrivener absolutely is worth it.
+If you are an author of books or a blogger, I’d say yes, Scrivener is absolutely better than Word.
 If you want to keep everything pertaining to a particular writing project in one place, I’d say yes.

 On the other hand, if you write in multiple languages, maybe not.
 Scrivener might not be best for you unless you are willing to use it for writing, then import your document into Word or another app for multilingual spellcheck and proofing.